Brain-derived neurotrophic factor (BDNF) Suggest an improvement to this article

 BDNF levels among people with depression may inform treatment decisions

 A meta-analysis of 11 studies of people with and without depression, found that serum BDNF levels were consistently lower among adults diagnosed with depression.
-An additional analysis of eight studies of serum BDNF before and after chronic antidepressant therapy showed a uniform increase in BDNF following treatment.[68]
+An additional analysis of eight studies of serum BDNF before and after chronic antidepressant therapy showed a uniform increase in BDNF following treatment.[7]
 The consistent difference in BDNF levels in people with depression versus people without depression provides strong evidence for an association between depression and BDNF.
-However, the author of the analysis pointed out that low BDNF levels have been linked to a variety of medical conditions (including several other psychiatric disorders) and this might limit BDNF's usefulness as a biomarker for any one ailment.
-Yet, the consistent increase in BDNF levels caused by entirely different classes of antidepressants (selective serotonin reuptake inhibitors, or SSRIs, tricyclics, lithium, and others) seen in this and other studies indicates that blood BDNF levels must be linked to activity in the brain.
-In fact, evidence exists to support the use of serum BDNF levels to inform treatment decisions.
-A pilot study of 41 people suffering from major depression found that the failure of serum BDNF levels to increase within two weeks of beginning antidepressant treatment and the absence of improvement on a commonly used depression rating scale could be used to reliably predict future treatment failure.[69]
+However, the author of the analysis pointed out that low BDNF levels link to a variety of medical conditions (including several other psychiatric disorders), and this might limit BDNF's usefulness as a biomarker for any one ailment.
+Yet, the consistent increase in BDNF levels caused by entirely different classes of antidepressants (selective serotonin reuptake inhibitors, or SSRIs, tricyclics, lithium, and others) seen in this and other studies indicates that blood BDNF levels must link to activity in the brain.
+Evidence exists to support the use of serum BDNF levels to inform treatment decisions.
+A pilot study of 41 people suffering from major depression found that the failure of serum BDNF levels to increase within two weeks of beginning antidepressant treatment and the absence of improvement on a commonly used depression rating scale could be used to predict future treatment failure reliably.[69]

-Low BDNF levels are common in anxiety disorders
+Low BDNF levels are typical in anxiety disorders

-A meta-analysis of eight studies involving nearly 1,200 participants found that low BDNF levels (in both plasma and serum) are associated with anxiety disorders.
+A meta-analysis of eight studies involving nearly 1,200 participants found low BDNF levels (in plasma and serum) are associated with anxiety disorders.
 The analysis also revealed pronounced differences in BDNF plasma levels among specific types of anxiety.
-Participants with several distinct forms of anxiety were included in the study, including those with generalized anxiety disorder, social anxiety, post-traumatic stress disorder, or PTSD, obsessive compulsive disorder, or OCD, and panic disorder.
-BDNF plasma levels were much lower in cases of OCD than other forms of anxiety.
-Based on the combined data, BDNF levels in people with PTSD appeared to be in line with those found in healthy people, though one study actually showed significantly higher BDNF levels among those who had experienced more recent trauma (within one year).[72]
+The study involved participants with several distinct forms of anxiety, including those with generalized anxiety disorder, social anxiety, post-traumatic stress disorder, or PTSD, obsessive-compulsive disorder, or OCD, and panic disorder.
+BDNF plasma levels were much lower in cases of OCD than in other forms of anxiety.
+Based on the combined data, BDNF levels in people with PTSD appeared to align with those found in healthy people.
+However, one study showed significantly higher BDNF levels among those who had experienced more recent trauma (within one year).[72]

 Two of the included studies found that women with anxiety tended to have significantly lower levels of BDNF than men.
-Lower BDNF levels have also been described among women with depression, and in this case the association was linked to higher body weight.[73]
-Whether this same factor is related to sex differences in BDNF levels among people suffering with anxiety remains unknown.
-These differences may be important in explaining the significantly larger frequency of Alzheimer's disease seen among women.
+Lower BDNF levels are also common among women with depression, and in this case, the association was linked with higher body weight.[73]
+Whether this same factor is related to sex differences in BDNF levels among people with anxiety remains unknown.
+These differences may explain the significantly larger frequency of Alzheimer's disease among women.

-A paired sibling study of 110 women diagnosed with anorexia nervosa found an average 12 percent increase in average plasma BDNF levels compared to unaffected siblings.
-This is consistent with BDNF's known role in regulating appetite and also the results of animal studies where direct injection of BDNF into the brain induces starvation.
+A paired sibling study of 110 women diagnosed with anorexia nervosa found an average 12 percent increase in average plasma BDNF levels compared to unaffected siblings, consistent with BDNF's known role in regulating appetite and animal studies' results where direct injection of BDNF into the brain induces starvation.
 Several genetic variants of BDNF were evaluated, and while the Val66Met variant was associated with women with eating disorders, other variants showed an even stronger association.
-The authors concluded that the true causative variant was not Val66Met and that the association with this particular mutation was likely coincidental due to the close spacing of many other known genetic variants located along the DNAl.
-Due to the close physical proximity, or linkage, of these mutations along the DNA strand, the researchers were unable to identify a single root cause of the disorder.
-This is because sequences of DNA that are closely spaced along the same chromosome tend to be inherited as a group, so any associated disorder can't be uniquely tied to any single mutation.[74]
+The authors concluded that the true causative variant was not Val66Met, and the association with this particular mutation was likely coincidental due to the close spacing of many other known genetic variants located along the DNA.
+Due to the close physical proximity, or linkage, of these mutations along the DNA strand, the researchers could not identify a single root cause of the disorder.
+Closely spaced DNA sequences on the same chromosome tend to be inherited as a group, so any associated disorder can't be uniquely tied to any single mutation.[74]

 BDNF expression is influenced by dietary factors and nutritional status

 Many studies have shown a connection between dietary factors, nutritional status, and BDNF levels.
-High levels of sugar and fat intake have been linked to low levels of BDNF, while omega-3 fatty acid supplementation has been shown to maintain BDNF levels even after brain injury.[34]
+High sugar and fat intake levels have been linked to low levels of BDNF, while omega-3 fatty acid supplementation maintains BDNF levels even after brain injury.
 Several plant-based compounds have also been found to affect BDNF levels.
-Lastly, probiotics have also been found to increase serum levels of BDNF in addition to their ability to improve cognitive function.
+Lastly, probiotics increase serum levels of BDNF in addition to their ability to improve cognitive function.

 Omega-3 fatty acids may maintain normal BDNF levels after brain injury

-Interestingly, over the course of the study, larger increases in BDNF and pro-BDNF levels typically occurred in those with less severe depression, but the degree of this correlation weakened somewhat over time in the intervention group, while it intensified in the placebo group.
-This result suggests that naturally occurring short term changes in BDNF levels may be a useful biomarker for risk of developing depression following a physical injury or other trauma.
+Interestingly, throughout the study, larger increases in BDNF and pro-BDNF levels typically occurred in those with less severe depression, but the degree of this correlation weakened somewhat over time in the intervention group, while it intensified in the placebo group.
+This result suggests that naturally occurring short-term changes in BDNF levels may be a valuable biomarker for the risk of developing depression following a physical injury or other trauma.

-In a rat model of traumatic brain injury, animals that were fed a diet supplemented with fish oil for four weeks before sustaining a brain injury were able to perform equally well in a water maze as uninjured animals.[77]
-BDNF levels in the hippocampus of injured rats on the fish oil diet were not statistically different from those of uninjured rats on the standard diet, whereas rats fed the standard diet experienced a large drop in BDNF after injury.
-These findings suggest that omega-3 fatty acids in the fish oil were able to maintain BDNF at normal levels despite the presence of a traumatic brain injury.
+In a rat model of traumatic brain injury, animals fed a diet supplemented with fish oil for four weeks before sustaining a brain injury performed equally well in a water maze as uninjured animals.[8]
+BDNF levels in the hippocampus of injured rats on the fish oil diet were not statistically different from those of uninjured rats on the standard diet.
+However, rats fed the standard diet experienced a large drop in BDNF post-injury.
+These findings demonstrate that omega-3 fatty acids in fish oil may maintain normal BDNF levels in the setting of traumatic brain injury.

-The authors of the study also compared levels of oxidized protein present in hippocampal tissue between four groups (standard diet with and without injury and supplemented diet with and without injury).
-They found that rats on a regular diet that sustained injury had dramatically higher levels of oxidation than all other groups.
+The study's authors also compared oxidized protein levels in hippocampal tissue between four groups (standard diet with and without injury and supplemented diet with and without injury).
+They found that rats on a regular diet that sustained injury had dramatically higher oxidation levels than all other groups.

-BDNF increases with intake of certain plant-based dietary compounds
+BDNF increases with the intake of certain plant-based dietary compounds

 Lion's mane (Hericium erinaceus) restores BDNF in stressed animals

-Hericium erinaceus, or H. erinaceus, commonly known as lion's mane, yamabushitake, or monkey head mushroom, is a medicinal mushroom that has immune-modulating effects and may have anti-tumor and neuroprotective properties.
+Hericium erinaceus, or H. erinaceus, commonly known as lion's mane, yamabushitake, or monkey head mushroom, is a medicinal mushroom with immune-modulating effects and may have anti-tumor and neuroprotective properties.

-A study in mice demonstrated that when the animals were subjected to repeated stress, they experienced a significant drop in hippocampal levels of BDNF.
+A study in mice demonstrated that when the animals experienced repeated stress, they exhibited a significant drop in hippocampal levels of BDNF.
 Dietary administration of H. erinaceus extract completely restored BDNF levels.
-The imposed stress also increased expression of interleukin 6 and tumor necrosis factor alpha – proinflammatory proteins associated with many disorders, including depression and Alzheimer's disease.
-H. erinaceus treatment significantly reduced expression of both of these proteins, though their concentrations remained higher than those in unstressed mice.[78]
+The imposed stress also increased the expression of interleukin-6 and tumor necrosis factor–alpha proinflammatory proteins associated with many disorders, including depression and Alzheimer's disease.
+H. erinaceus treatment significantly reduced the expression of both proteins, though their concentrations remained higher than those in unstressed mice.[77]

-A clinical study of 77 people evaluated the effects of H. erinaceus supplementation combined with a low calorie diet on symptoms of depression, anxiety, and sleep quality.
-All participants were overweight, obese, or binge eaters and also had a mood or sleep disorder.
-Participants who received 1200-milligram doses of H. erinaceus extract for eight weeks experienced greatly reduced symptoms of depression and anxiety and also improved sleep quality.
-Furthermore, these effects persisted for an additional eight weeks after supplementation was ended.
-Those who were placed on a low calorie diet without the supplement did not experience improvements in any of these areas.
-Supplementation also resulted increased serum levels of pro-BDNF at the end of the supplementation period, which was maintained for eight weeks thereafter.
+A clinical study of 77 people evaluated the effects of H. erinaceus supplementation combined with a low-calorie diet on symptoms of depression, anxiety, and sleep quality.
+All participants were overweight, obese, or binge eaters and had a mood or sleep disorder.
+Participants who received 1200-milligram doses of H. erinaceus extract for eight weeks significantly experienced reduced symptoms of depression and anxiety and also improved sleep quality.
+Furthermore, these effects persisted for an additional eight weeks after supplementation ended.
+Those on a low-calorie diet without the supplement did not experience improvements in any of these areas.
+Supplementation also increased serum levels of pro-BDNF at the end of the supplementation period, which was maintained for eight weeks thereafter.
 Serum BDNF levels were unchanged following the supplementation period but fell over the next eight weeks.
-Unfortunately, the study did not include a placebo and BDNF levels were not measured in the group not receiving supplements.[79]
+Unfortunately, the study did not include a placebo, and BDNF levels were not measured in the group not receiving supplements.[10]

 DHF, a type of flavonoid, may increase BDNF production and signaling

 Mouse models of radiation therapy show a loss of hippocampal BDNF expression and cognitive impairments consistent with reduced neurogenesis.
-One week after mice were exposed to radiation, the mice received a five-day course of intravenous DHF and were followed for three months by maze testing.
-DHF-treated mice showed large improvements in memory, and their neurons developed into fully mature cells at normal rates compared with a 46 percent reduction in neurogenesis seen in untreated, irradiated mice.[81]
+One week after radiation exposure, the mice received a five-day course of intravenous DHF and were followed for three months by maze testing.
+DHF-treated mice showed large improvements in memory, and their neurons developed into fully mature cells at normal rates compared with a 46 percent reduction in neurogenesis in untreated, irradiated mice.[79]

 Intravenous DHF treatment reduced motor deficits in a mouse model of Parkinson's disease.
 Treated mice showed improvements in balance and coordination.
 Concentrations of alpha-synuclein protein present in neurons of diseased mice decreased to normal levels, and dopaminergic neuron loss in the substantia nigra and striatum decreased.
-Alpha-synuclein overexpression may be a cause of neuronal cell loss in Parkinson's disease.
-Dramatically reduced levels of two important antioxidants (glutathione and superoxide dismutase) were also restored to normal levels in DHF-treated mice.[83]
+Alpha-synuclein overexpression may cause neuronal cell loss in Parkinson's disease.
+Dramatically reduced levels of two crucial antioxidants (glutathione and superoxide dismutase) were also restored to normal levels in DHF-treated mice.[80]

 Oral administration of DHF in a mouse model of Alzheimer's disease prevented extensive synapse loss observed in untreated mice.
-DHF administration in normal mice also increased synaptic density to above normal levels.
-Transgenic mice that received DHF showed an ability to learn and remember as well as or perhaps even better than normal mice (either treated or untreated).
-Amyloid-beta plaques were also significantly reduced in treated mice even though overall concentration of amyloid-beta protein was nearly identical in treated and untreated transgenic mice.
-The inability to reduce the quantity of amyloid-beta protein present was attributed to the comparatively low oral bioavailability of DHF; another study using intravenous injection did show reduction in amyloid-beta levels.[33]
-[84]
+DHF administration in normal mice also increased synaptic density to above-normal levels.
+Transgenic mice that received DHF showed an ability to learn and remember as well as or perhaps even better than normal mice (treated or untreated).
+Amyloid-beta plaques were also significantly reduced in treated mice, even though the overall concentration of amyloid-beta protein was nearly identical in treated and untreated transgenic mice.
+The inability to reduce the quantity of amyloid-beta protein present was attributed to the comparatively low oral bioavailability of DHF; another study using intravenous injection did show a reduction in amyloid-beta levels.[6]
+[81]

 Resveratrol normalizes BDNF in stressed animals

-Data from mouse studies have shown that depressed levels of BDNF in the hippocampal regions of the brain in chronically stressed animals can be normalized by supplementation with resveratrol, a bioactive compound present in red grapes.
-Surprisingly, this treatment also resulted in improvements in stress-induced irritable bowel syndrome-like symptoms.
-These effects were achieved in part by differentially controlling BDNF levels in the brain and gut.
+Data from mouse studies have shown that depressed levels of BDNF in the hippocampal regions of the brain in chronically stressed animals can normalize following supplementation with resveratrol, a bioactive compound present in red grapes.
+Surprisingly, this treatment also improved stress-induced irritable bowel syndrome-like symptoms.
+These effects were partially achieved by differentially controlling BDNF levels in the brain and gut.

 Probiotic boosts serum BDNF

-Probiotic supplementation also drove a strong correlation between serum BDNF levels and cognitive performance.
-This relationship appeared to be reversed in the placebo group, but was not statistically significant in that case.
+Probiotic supplementation also strongly correlated serum BDNF levels and cognitive performance.
+This relationship was reversed in the placebo group but was not statistically significant.
 The greatest improvements in cognitive function in people receiving the probiotic were typically seen in cases with the largest increases in serum BDNF levels.
 Individual changes in BDNF levels varied considerably, with several cases experiencing small declines.
 These results suggest that the microbial effects on serum BDNF and cognition involve the combination of many factors.
 Despite these caveats, probiotic supplementation appeared to promote rapid and significant benefits to many participants.

-Another study of the effects of l. plantarum in an Alzheimer's mouse model showed substantial reductions in amyloid-beta levels in the brain due to probiotic treatment as well as increased levels of hippocampal BDNF.[88]
+Another study of the effects of l. plantarum in an Alzheimer's mouse model showed substantial reductions in amyloid-beta levels in the brain due to probiotic treatment and increased hippocampal BDNF levels.[84]

 BDNF reduces appetite and alters behavior in animals

 Several studies have shown that BDNF signaling reduces appetite in animals.
-Mice that have been genetically engineered to lack one copy of the BDNF gene develop obesity by early adulthood due to overeating, and males exhibited an increased tendency to engage in aggressive behavior toward other males.
-These traits are typically associated with dysfunction of serotonin-producing neurons, a characteristic exhibited among the BDNF-deficient mice with age.
-Treatment with a SSRI successfully reduced aggressive behavior to normal levels and also partially reduced food consumption.[89]
+Mice genetically engineered to lack one copy of the BDNF gene develop obesity by early adulthood due to overeating, and males exhibit an increased tendency to engage in aggressive behavior toward other males.
+These traits are typically associated with the dysfunction of serotonin-producing neurons, a characteristic exhibited among BDNF-deficient mice with age.
+Treatment with an SSRI successfully reduced aggressive behavior to normal levels and partially reduced food consumption.[85]

 Serotonin levels also appear to affect BDNF expression in the brain.
-Researchers found that mice lacking the gene for tryptophan hydroxylase (and therefore unable to produce serotonin) had significantly higher levels of BDNF in the hippocampus and also the prefrontal cortex.
-A partial reduction in serotonin levels achieved by deletion of the serotonin transporter gene did not affect BDNF levels.[90]
+Researchers found that mice lacking the gene for tryptophan hydroxylase (and therefore unable to produce serotonin) had significantly higher levels of BDNF in the hippocampus and the prefrontal cortex.
+A partial reduction in serotonin levels achieved by deleting the serotonin transporter gene did not affect BDNF levels.[86]

-A mutated form of the BDNF gene known as the minor C allele is more common in people having a higher body mass index, a correlation that is consistent among people from multiple racial backgrounds.
-This particular mutation affects a part of the genetic transcript that does not go on to become a part of the protein but instead, reduces expression of two other expressed forms of the gene.
-One author of the study commented that the C allele could contribute to obesity and that treating carriers of this gene variant by boosting BDNF levels may help to reverse this condition.[91]
+A mutated form of the BDNF gene known as the minor C allele is more common in people with a higher body mass index.
+This correlation is consistent among people from multiple racial backgrounds.
+This particular mutation affects a part of the genetic transcript that does not go on to become a part of the protein but instead reduces the expression of two other expressed forms of the gene.
+One author of the study commented that the C allele could contribute to obesity and that treating carriers of this gene variant by boosting BDNF levels may help to reverse this condition.[87]

 Dietary restriction influences BDNF levels